rocky-linux/documentation/contrib_templates/create_new_user.md

 ## Introduction

-  This guide will teach you how to manage user and group accounts on Rocky Linux 9.4 using Cockpit, a web-based administrative tool for Linux servers.
+  This guide will teach you how to manage user and group accounts on Rocky Linux 9.4 using Cockpit, a web-based graphical interface administrative tool for Linux servers.

 ## Prerequsites
 - Access to Rocky Linux 9 OS with GUI
 - Administrative Priviledges
 - Cockpit package installed and enabled

+## Cockpit

+Cockpit, a web-based graphical interface administrative tool for Linux servers.
+While, it has many use cases.
+We  will be using Cockpit for the purposes of managing user and group accounts.
+The benefits of using Cockpit are ease of use, remote management, integration, real-time feedback and multi-server dashboards.

-## Log In to Cockpit
+### Log In to Cockpit

 - Open your web browser and enter https://localhost:9090 in the address bar
 - Enter your username and password and click the **Log In** button